conoror/ltjson/README.md

 #### ltjson_display(rnode) - Display the contents of a JSON subtree
 *Parameters*
-* @rnode:  Node to act as display root
+* rnode:  Node to act as display root

 *Description*